Skip to content

 September 2, 2020

-- Communication could be better
+• Communication could be better

-- Other projects have an influence
+• other projects have an influence

 Then a short break.
 I look at my notes and become more optimistic.
-A weight lifts from my heart – they must have all noticed.
-I see problems and challenges in front of me that many projects have.
-I thank everyone for the information and schedule a follow-up meeting where we want to define the first possible measures.
+It’s a load off my mind – I’m sure you’ve all noticed that.
+I can see the problems and challenges that many projects face.
+I thank them for the information and arrange a follow-up meeting to discuss the first possible measures.

 September 7, 2020

-Measure 1: Product Owner and Responsibilities
+Measure 1: Product owner and responsibilities

-- Review – what was done?
+• Review – what was done?

-- Planning – what will be done next?
+• Planning – what will be done next?

-This weekly meeting also has some “unofficial” reasons:
+But this weekly meeting also has some “unofficial” reasons:

-- the developers have a fixed, unchangeable package for a development period (similar to a sprint in Scrum)
+• the developers have a fixed, unchangeable package for a development period (similar to a sprint in Scrum)

 Measure 3: Transparency